ertdddd/python/README.md

-some python code
+some python code here.        for nothing but interest.      welconme
-just for interest
-and
-welcome
-end